-Governance Strategy Risk Management Metrics and Targets Disclose the organization's governance around climate-related risks and opportunities Disclose the actual and potential impacts of climate-related risks and opportunities on the organization's businesses, strategy, and financial planning where such information is material Disclose how the organization identifies, assesses, and manages climate-related risks Disclose the metrics and targets used to assess and manage relevant climate- related risks and opportunities where such information is material Recommende d Disclosures a) Describe the board's oversight of climate-related risks and opportunities a) Describe the climate-related risks and opportunities the organization has identified over the short, medium and long term a) Describe the organization's processes for identifying and assessing climate- related risks a) Disclose the metrics used by the organization to assess climate- related risks and opportunities in line with its strategy and risk management process The climate-related risks and opportunities are discussed during the regular and/or special meeting of the Board of Directors, as the need arises.
-Heads of concerned departments report and update the Board on the effects of climate-related risks and opportunities on Vitarich's business operations, if any, and the measures undertaken to prevent and/or minimize On the short term horizon, Vitarich is exposed to the following climate- related issues: (a) lack or scarcity of local raw materials; (b) flooding; (c) power shortages; and (d) water shortages.
-On the medium to long term horizon, the following are the climate-related issues relevant to the company: (a) weather disturbances; (b) While climate-related risks have not yet been included in Vitarich's existing risk management policy, the company, in practice, is already assessing climate- related risks and opportunities through the following means: (a) continuous research and development on emerging trends, alternative raw materials, and latest technology and Since climate-related risks and opportunities have not yet been incorporated on Vitarich's risk management policy, there is no available data yet on the metrics used to assess these climate-related risks and opportunities.
+Governance Strategy Risk Management Metrics and Targets Disclose the organization's governance around climate-related risks and opportunities the Disclose the actual and potential impacts of climate-related risks and opportunities on climate-related risks Disclose the metrics and targets used to assess and manage relevant climate-related risks and opportunities where such information is material Recommende a) Describe the board's oversight of climate-related risks and opportunities a) Describe the climate-related risks and opportunities the organization has identified over the short, medium and long term a) Describe the organization's processes for identifying and assessing climate-related risks a) Disclose the metrics used by the organization to assess climate-related risks and opportunities in line with its strategy and risk management process The climate-related risks and opportunities are discussed during the regular and/or special meeting of the Board of Directors, as the need arises.
+Heads of concerned departments report and update the Board on the effects of climate-related risks and opportunities on Vitarich's business operations, if any, and the measures undertaken to prevent and/or minimize On the short term horizon, Vitarich is exposed to the following climate-related issues: (a) lack or scarcity of local raw materials; (b) flooding; (c) power shortages; and (d) water shortages.
+On the medium to long term horizon, the following are the climate-related issues relevant to the company: (a) weather disturbances; (b) While climate-related risks have not yet been included in Vitarich's existing risk management policy, the company, in practice, is already assessing climate-related risks and opportunities through the following means: (a) continuous research and development on emerging trends, alternative raw materials, and latest technology and Since climate-related risks and opportunities have not yet been incorporated on Vitarich's risk management policy, there is no available data yet on the metrics used to assess these climate-related risks and opportunities.

 &lt;sup>2 Adopted from the Recommendations of the Task Force on Climate-Related Financial Disclosures.
 The TCFD Recommendations apply to non-financial companies and financial-sector organizations, including banks, insurance companies, asset managers and asset owners.

 For this disclosure, impact refers to the impact of climate-related issues on the company.

-1

-adverse effects. erratic climate infrastructure; (b)
+adverse effects.

-conditions; (c) review and audit of

-increasing effects of recurring

-temperatures during risks such as flooding

--

-summer; (d) and weather

-continuous rise of sea disturbances; (c)

-water level; (e) ban on innovation on

-use of plastics in the strategies to address

-packaging of products; recurring risks and

--

-(f) shift to the use of evaluation of such

-biodegradable plastic strategies versus

-packaging; (g) former strategies; and

-customer preference (d) continuous review

-on "green" and innovation of

-companies/companies strategies.

-כוו מנכצובי.

-who have been

-certified as eco- Moving forward,

-friendly; (h) scarcity of Vitarich commits to

-non-renewable include climate-related

-resources; and (h) risks and opportunities

-urbanization.

-in its existing risk

-management policy.

-Based on these risks,

-Vitarich sees the

-following

-opportunities, which

-has not only short term

-but also long term

-impacts on the

-company's business

-operations: (a) use of

-alternative raw

-materials; (b) use of

-renewable sources; (c)

-reduced consumption

-of water; (d) use of

-biodegradable plastics

-in packaging; (e) use of

-organic materials in

-packaging; (f)

-reduction of wastes; (g)

-use of climate proof

-infrastructures; and (h)

-use of eco-friendly,

-state-of-the-art

-equipment.

-L 1 I
+erratic climate conditions; (c) increasing temperatures during summer; (d) continuous rise of sea water level; (e) ban on use of plastics in the packaging of products; (f) shift to the use of biodegradable plastic packaging; (g) customer preference "green" on companies/companies who have been certified as ecofriendly; (h) scarcity of non-renewable resources; and (h) urbanization.

+Based on these risks, Vitarich sees the following opportunities, which has not only short term but also long term impacts on the company's business operations: (a) use of alternative raw materials; (b) use of renewable sources; (c) reduced consumption of water; (d) use of biodegradable plastics in packaging; (e) use of organic materials in packaging; reduction of wastes; (g) use of climate proof infrastructures; and (h) use of eco-friendly, state-of-the-art equipment.